arcdocs/arcdocs.github.io/_sources/software/applications/ansys/ansyscli.md

-# Ansys CLI
+# Ansys Command-Line Interface

-Once the license and module have been set up correctly, Ansys CLI can be run both in serial and in parallel.
+Once the license and module have been set up correctly, Ansys Command-Line Interface (CLI) can be run both in serial and in parallel.

 ## Running Ansys CLI in Serial mode